pascalkuthe/OpenVAF/README.md

 A Verilog_AMS compiler written in rust (the goal is to replace ADMS at some point)

-Note this project is still extremly early in development and primarily developed for use in a different University Project at the moment
+Note this project is still in extremly early development and is also primarily being developed for use in a different university-project